HarshGurnani/cse15l-lab-reports/LabReport4.md

 *Task: Run the tests, demonstrating that they now succeed*

 Now that we have some history in our terminal, we can use the `<up>` button to go to the necessary command.
-Since I used `ls <enter>` in between to ensure that all the necessary .class files were present, I hit `<up` 4 times to get to the jar command used to compile all the java files, and hit `<enter>`.
+Since I used `ls <enter>` in between to ensure that all the necessary .class files were present, I hit `<up` 4 times to get to the jar command used to compile all the java files,  `<enter>`.
 Then, I hit `<up>` 3 times to reach the second command, and once again hit `<enter>` to run the tests.

 <img width="696" alt="Screenshot 2023-02-25 at 6 06 01 PM" src="https://user-images.githubusercontent.com/68934498/221388332-939569e9-2fbc-426e-9b66-56c3f9337d88.png">